BojanStancic/BellaDonaStyle/README.md

 # Bella Dona Style

-This is website for beauty salon Bella Dona Style
+This website is created for the purpose of promoting and providing information about a beauty salona Bella Donna Style.

 https://belladonnastyle.rs